Photo by Carter Hiyama, Courtesy of Rosewood Miramar Beach

 In addition to the star rating system, Michelin’s Bib Gourmand stamp of approval is bestowed upon restaurants that their team of experts deem to have “good quality, good value cooking.”
 So, it’s not about being fancy or formal.

 You’ll find down-to-earth taco shops like Corazon Cocina on this list—just stop by chef/owner Ramon Velazquez’s stall in the Santa Barbara Public Market for satisfying tacos that integrate fresh, seasonal ingredients, handmade tortillas and vibrant salsas.
 Bettina is an Italian restaurant located in the Montecito Country Mart helmed by alums of Brooklyn’s iconic Roberta’s—hence the highly memorable wood-fired pizzas.
-The third new and notable addition is Loquita, a stylish local favorite in the Funk Zone that’s known for flavorful, sharable Spanish-style tapas created by Chef Jasmine Shimoda as well as award-winning gin and tonics.
+Loquita is a stylish local favorite in the Funk Zone that’s known for flavorful, sharable Spanish-style tapas created by Chef Jasmine Shimoda, as well as award-winning gin and tonics.
+Sama Sama Kitchen offers exceptional quality and value in offering a diverse menu of Southeast Asian-inspired dishes prepared with locally sourced ingredients.
+Peasants Feast in Solvang is where seasonal comfort food meets luxury and where fresh, farm-to-table food is of the utmost importance.

 Michelin-Recommended Restaurants

-Last but definitely not least are the Michelin-recommended eateries—restaurants known for simple “good cooking.”
+Last, but definitely not least, are the Michelin-recommended eateries—restaurants known for simple “good cooking.”
 Among the Santa Barbara County Michelin-recommended restaurants who made the cut in the California guide are Yoichi’s for standout Japanese kaiseki; Los Agaves, a counter-service Mexican restaurant on Milpas Street; and Bibi Ji, a modern Indian restaurant with a natural wine list.

 Distinctive expressions of Santa Barbara’s regional Californian cuisine can be savored at Barbareño, The Lark and Blackbird at Hotel Californian.
-And destinations for splurge-worthy special occasion feasts include The Stonehouse at San Ysidro Ranch and First & Oak in Solvang’s Mirabelle Inn.
-Two tasty additions to the Michelin Guide include Bar Le Côte, located inside an unsuspecting blue tavern in the quaint town of Los Olivos and Ama Sushi, an omakase-lover’s delight, at Rosewood Miramar Beach in Montecito.
+And destinations for splurge-worthy special occasion feasts include The Stonehouse at San Ysidro Ranch, First & Oak in Solvang’s Mirabelle Inn, The Tavern at The Inn at Mattei’s Tavern in Los Olivos and Bar Le Côte, located inside an unsuspecting blue tavern in the quaint town of Los Olivos.

 Michelin Guide Hotels